rosskirkpat/docs/docs/index.md

 ## 1.4.
 Kubernetes Version Support

-**NB.**  All versions listed below are SLA Supported per the [Rancher Manager v2.6.5 Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-6-5/).
+**NB.**  All versions listed below are SLA Supported per the [Rancher v2.6.5 Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-6-5/).
 Any version not listed should be assumed as being EOL and not supported under SLA by SUSE

 ### 1.4.1.
-Rancher Manager 2.5 vs. Rancher Manager 2.6 Support Matrix for Windows Clusters
+Rancher 2.5 vs. Rancher 2.6 Support Matrix for Windows Clusters

 RKE1 vs RKE2 Windows Cluster Supported Kubernetes Versions